 Negligence and Liability in Drowning Cases

 Unfortunately, drowning incidents aren't uncommon, and they can happen anywhere.
-Some common examples include:
+Depending on the circumstances, the business or individual may be considered negligent or liable in drowning cases.
+Some potential examples include:

 - At private residences where there is a filled swimming pool, hot tub, or bathtub.